Blogs

 Warm colour temperature LED lights prepare the brain for a good night’s rest.
 Warm light bedside reading lamps are also recommended for directed nighttime readings.

-• Restaurant: Choosing the right colour temperature of LED light for a restaurant is essential as it sets the mood and creates a specific atmosphere.
+Choosing the right colour temperature of LED light for a restaurant is essential as it sets the mood and creates a specific atmosphere.

-• Fine dining restaurant: For a fine dining restaurant, warm color temperature LED light bulbs are recommended with a range of 2500K-3000K to create a relaxed ambiance and enjoyable dining experience for customers.
 Different values can be used depending on the purpose of the space while maintaining values within the warm range, to ensure a homely feel and guaranteed comfort of the customers.

-• Fast food restaurant: Customers of fast food restaurants on the other hand are not looking for ambiance or settings, they usually grab a quick bite and move on with their daily activities.
-Warm colors are recommended for fast food places, however, with higher values than those for fine dining, ranging between 2700K-3000K.
+Warm colours are recommended for fast food places; however, with higher values than those for fine dining, ranging between 2700K and 3000K.
 This range still ensures comfort for the customers; however, it does not give a relaxed feeling for customers to spend a long time, as the space is intended for short visits.

-• Hotels: Color temperatures in the range 2700K to 3000K are recommended for hotels, specifically hotel rooms, to replicate lighting in the households of the customers, making it easier for residents to relax and fall asleep.
-Lobbies and corridors could be illuminated at the same values to maintain a warm feel throughout, or with brighter or neutral color temperatures to liven up the common spaces.
+Colour temperatures in the range 2700K to 3000K are recommended for hotels, specifically hotel rooms, to replicate lighting in the households of the customers, making it easier for residents to relax and fall asleep.

-Frequently Asked Questions About LED Color Temperature
+Frequently Asked Questions About LED Colour Temperature

 Which colour temperature is best?